 Self-Insurance Funds - SB 828 by Sen. Bean (R) and HB 467 by Rep. Broxson (R) would raise the assessment cap the insurance guaranty association (FWICGA) could charge workers comp self-insurance funds from 1.5 to 2%.
 The bill would not affect FRESIF as long as the fund maintains the exemption obtained from legislation enacted in 2009.
-SB 828 and HB 467 passed out of their second committee.
+SB 828 and HB 467 are ready for the floor.

 Utility Worker Certification - SB 608 by Sen. Stargel (R) and HB 775 by Rep. Ingram (R) would require utility personnel and others that deliver essential items and services to obtain a certification from the Division of Emergency Management after a storm event.
 The bill is vague regarding how the law would work during storm recovery and how the certifications would apply to personnel coming in from out of state to aid in recovery.
 The requirement for electric utility certification requirement has been removed from the Senate version and we expect to have the provision removed from the House bill.
-SB 608 passed out of its second committee.
+SB 608 passed out of its second committee and HB 775 passed out of its first committee.